Perhaps no industry has been more changed by the electronic revolution compared to retail.

 While Shanahan says rising competition in online retail in Australia is very good for customers, he thinks it will be more difficult for startups to compete in the area.

 Traditional retailers do a better job of working out where buyers would like to be, therefore it is going to get tougher for smaller retailers to develop with no greater financial aid.
-For small businesses considering 2nd storey additions to their home and working from there can be one way to potential cut costs if the business is simply a startup.
+For small businesses considering 2nd storey additions to their home and working from, there can be one way to potentially cut costs if the business is simply a startup.

 It is set to be another significant season for Kogan, among the most famous homegrown internet retailers in Australia.
 However, the company founded by Ruslan Kogan in 2006 is not only known for the televisions it sells.

 Having quietly launched 15 other retail classes at the end of 2014 and also the beginning of 2015, Kogan created a daring play in the online supermarket in February by launching Kogan Pantry.
 Kogan clients are now able to purchase food items like Nutella and Pringles, toiletry items like razors and toothpaste and confectionery and cleaning goods in the $300 million retail market.

 Kogan said that there are just so many TVs you can sell a customer.
 They only getting started and hope to keep growing in product areas.
 Any customer, regardless of what product they’re following, will be aware to return to Kogan.